olsonbg/TracedNeighbors/README.md

 ### Second Table

 The second table combines the data from all the imported files into single Count, Average, StdDev columns.
-The second table output from the example data above is shown below, in table format for easy viewing. **Note**: Only one (1) data file is read, so this table, and table one above, turn out to be the same.
+The second table output from the [example data](#data-file-format) is shown below, in table format for easy viewing. **Note**: Only one (1) data file is read, so this table, and [table one](#first-table) above, turn out to be the same.

 #### Combining all files: